isomerpages/csa-otcep/pages/2025 OTCEP Members.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2025 OTCEP Forum/Panellists/250416_OTCEP_2025_Speaker_Profiles_R01_08_Mr_Zachary_Tudor.png">
 </div>
-<p>Zachary (Zach) Tudor is the associate laboratory director of Idaho National
+<p>Mr. Zachary (Zach) Tudor is the associate laboratory director of Idaho
-Laboratory’s National and Homeland Security Science and Technology directorate, a major U.S. center for national security technology development and demonstration, employing some 800 scientists and engineers across over $550 million in programs for the Department of Defence (DOD), Department of Homeland Security (DHS) and the intelligence community.
-He is responsible for INL’s Nuclear Nonproliferation, Critical Infrastructure Protection and Defence Systems missions.</p>
+National Laboratory’s National and Homeland Security Science and Technology directorate.</p>
+<p>Under Tudor’s leadership, INL has developed into a major centre for national
+security technology development and demonstration, employing over 800 scientists and engineers across nearly $700 million in programmes.
+Tudor is responsible for leading INL’s Nuclear Nonproliferation, Cyber Research and Development, Critical Infrastructure Security and Resilience, and Defence Systems missions.
+These missions include safeguarding and securing vulnerable nuclear material, enhancing the overall security and resilience of the nation’s infrastructure, and providing protective material science solutions and heavy manufacturing of armor for national defence.
+The laboratory’s national security missions support major programmes for the Department of Energy, Department of Defence (DOD), Department of Homeland Security (DHS) and the Intelligence Community.</p>
-<p>Previously, Tudor served as a program director in the Computer Science
+<p>Previously, Tudor was a programme director in the Computer Science Laboratory
-Laboratory at SRI International, where he supported cybersecurity and critical infrastructure programs, such as DHS Cyber Security Division’s Linking the Oil and Gas Industry to Improve Cybersecurity consortium and the Industrial Control System Joint Working Group R&amp;D working group.
-He is the former board of directors chair of the International Information Systems Security Certification Consortium (ISC2).</p>
+at SRI International, where he served as a management and technical resource for operational and research and development cybersecurity programmes for government, intelligence, and commercial projects.
+He supported DHS’ Cyber Security R&amp;D Division on projects, including the Linking the Oil and Gas Industry to Improve Cybersecurity consortium and the Industrial Control Systems Joint Working Group.
+He has served on the Nuclear Regulatory Commission’s Nuclear Cyber Security Working Group, was vice chair of the Institute for Information Infrastructure Protection at George Washington University and served as board chair for the International Information System Security Certification Consortium, or ISC2, the world’s leading member association for cybersecurity professionals.</p>
-<p>He is a professor of practice in the computer science departments of the
+<p>Prior to SRI, Tudor led a team of cybersecurity engineers and analysts
+directly supporting the Control Systems Security Programme at DHS, whose mission is to reduce the cybersecurity risk to critical infrastructure systems.
+Past assignments include on-site deputy programme manager for the National Reconnaissance Office’s worldwide operational network; information security manager for the Secretary of Defence Chief Information Officer Enterprise Operations Support Team; security management support for the Centres for Medicare and Medicaid Services; several senior level consulting positions, including vice president of SAIC’s Enabling Technology Division;
+and senior manager for DOD programmes at BearingPoint’s Security Practice.</p>
+<p>A retired U.S. Navy submarine limited duty electronics officer and chief
+data systems technician, Tudor holds an M.S. in information systems, concentrating in cybersecurity, from George Mason University, where he also was an adjunct professor teaching graduate courses in information security.
+His professional credentials include the Certified Information Systems Security Professional, Certified Information Security Manager, and Certified Computer Professional.</p>
-University of Idaho and Idaho State University and a member of Virginia’s Commonwealth Cyber Initiative advisory board.
-A retired U.S. Navy submarine electronics limited duty officer and chief data systems technician, Tudor holds an M.S. in information systems, with a concentration in cybersecurity, from George Mason University, where he was also an adjunct professor teaching graduate courses in information security.</p>
+<p>A retired U.S. Navy submarine limited duty electronics officer and chief
+data systems technician, Tudor holds an M.S. in information systems, concentrating in cybersecurity, from George Mason University, where he also was an adjunct professor teaching graduate courses in information security.
+His professional credentials include the Certified Information Systems Security Professional, Certified Information Security Manager, and Certified Computer Professional.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2025 OTCEP Forum/Panellists/250415_OTCEP_2025_Speaker_Profiles_05_Mrs_Saltanat_Mashirova.png">
 </div>
-<p>Saltanat Mashirova is an Advanced Cyber Security Architect at the Honeywell
+<p>Saltanat Mashirova is a Global Product Management Lead at Honeywell.
+She
-Center of Excellence.
-She has extensive on-site OT Cybersecurity experience, primarily in the energy sector, and now focuses on cyber security risk assessment for hazardous operations, ISA 62443 compliance, cybersecurity vulnerability assessment, project engineering, governance, training, and leading global projects.</p>
+brings extensive expertise in OT/ICS cybersecurity, including cyber-physical risk assessments (csHAZOP), ISA/IEC 62443 compliance, governance, OT/ICS cybersecurity product development, OT/ICS cybersecurity training delivery, cybersecurity vulnerability assessments, project engineering, network installation and configuration, commissioning and start-up supervising, SAT (Site Acceptance Testing), FAT (Factory Acceptance Testing), integration of brownfield and greenfield assets, and many more.
+In her leadership role, Saltanat works closely with global clients across key sectors such as industrials, gigafactories, energy, oil and gas, buildings, manufacturing and many more, aligning technical and business goals to deliver tailored cybersecurity solutions.
+A recognised thought leader, she is the author of industry frameworks such as “An Approach to Disaster Recover in OT,” and whitepapers published in platforms like Hydrocarbon Engineering, etc. Her achievements include multiple global awards, such as Top International 40 under 40 in Cybersecurity, Cybersecurity Woman of the World, etc.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">